-A final thesis defense must be presented to a thesis committee of at least three members (but no more than five) consisting of the student's advisor who is the committee chair (who must be a member of the Mechanical Engineering faculty), one other graduate faculty or former graduate faculty up to one year after resignation or retirement, and one of the following: a third graduate faculty member, a retired faculty member with emeritus status, or a UW- Madison academic staff member who has been approved by the Mechanical Engineering executive committee.
+A final dissertation oral exam (defense) must be presented to the dissertation committee of at least five members (but no more than eight) consisting of your advisor, who chairs the committee, three other graduate faculty or former graduate faculty up to one year after resignation or retirement, and one of the following: another graduate faculty, a retired faculty member with emeritus status, or a UW-Madison academic staff member who has been approved by the Mechanical Engineering executive committee.
+At least one faculty member on the committee must be from outside the Mechanical Engineering Department.
+Members of the committee from outside of Mechanical Engineering should be selected to have a background appropriate to evaluate the dissertation.